ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^^^^^^^
 Delete 'bfiles'
 ^^^^^^^^^^^^^^^
-CRYSTALS creates a number of files with *bfile##* as the root, and an extension indicating the kind of data it contains.
+CRYSTALS creates a number of files with *bfile##* as the root in the *logs* subfolder, with an extension indicating the kind of data it contains.
+You can browse to this folder and delete the files manually or use this option to delete all except the current version.
 See :ref:`Files and Folders <Files and Folders>` for information about the file contents.